Menu Management

 What differentiates well drinks from other cocktails is that they’re made with the bar’s cheapest liquor.
 These liquors are kept at the bartender’s waist height in what’s known as a speed rail.
 The rail is a rack that resembles a well, which is where the name “well drink” or “rail drink” comes from.

 The well typically holds a cheap brand of vodka, tequila, rum, gin, and whiskey.
-Your bar should also be stocked with various juices, sodas, grenadine, triple sec, sour mix, and garnishes like cherries and citrus wedges.
+Your bar should also be stocked with various juices, sodas, grenadine, triple sec, sour mix, and garnishes like cherries, lemon wedges, and lime wedges.

 While a well drink is what your bartender prepares when a customer makes a generic request like “rum and coke” or “vodka soda,” sometimes customers want a mixed drink made with a specific liquor.
 When a customer requests the brand of liquor, it’s known as a call drink.
 Examples of middle-shelf call drinks include “Jack and coke” (Jack Daniel’s whiskey and cola) or “Bacardi and coke” (Bacardi rum with cola).

 If your customers are celebrating a special occasion, they may want a mixed drink made with a top shelf liquor.
 This type of cocktail is called a premium drink.
-For example, they may ask for “Grey Goose and soda” instead of a generic “vodka soda.”
+For example, they may ask for a glass of “Grey Goose and soda” instead of a generic “vodka soda.”

 In the business of booze, it’s usually craft beers, frosé, and Instagram-worthy cocktails that get all of the buzz.

 With a food cost percentage of 5%, well drinks actually have a higher profit margin than any other beverage or dish on a restaurant’s menu.
 The lower the food cost percentage, the higher the profit margin.
 The average food cost percentage of food at a restaurant is 25% to 40%, while beer and wine have food cost percentages of 20% to 40% and 30% to 50% respectively.
-Well drinks have the highest profit margins on the menu.
+Because they’re made with simple, low-cost ingredients, well drinks have the highest profit margins on the menu.

 Another benefit of well drinks is that they are quick and easy to produce.
 In the time that it would take a bartender to make one $16 cocktail, your bartender could crank out eight vodka cranberries for $64 at $8 each – no shaker needed!
 Have your bar manager conduct pour tests every once in a while to make sure that bartenders aren’t overpouring.